yrdl/yrdl.github.io/src/_pages/about.md

 #### Why young readers?
 Why not Children's or YA?

 Deciding to focus on just Children's, Middle-grade, or YA literature from the beginning would have limited the work we wanted to do—including work on identifying the features that distinguish between these categories.
-Instead, we created a large database with a loose understanding of "fiction for young readers" to cast a wide net [more here] Our database approach requires us to assemble sub-corpora based on explicitly articulated criteria for every research question we ask.
+Instead, we created a large database with a loose understanding of "fiction for young readers" to cast a wide net.
+Our database approach requires us to assemble sub-corpora based on explicitly articulated criteria for every research question we ask.
 This means YRDL is not a representative sample of "YA" or "Children's" or "Middle-grade"—categories that are fuzzy not only in the contemporary moment, but also over time—but it does contain works from all three.

 ## Our metadata